convox/docs/docs/deployment/syslogs.md

 ### Syslog as the LogDriver

-Using Syslog as the LogDriver will disable CloudWatch, all Rack and app logs will be redirected directly to your Syslog destination, be aware that `convox logs` and `convox rack logs` will not work if CloudWatch is not enabled.
+Using Syslog as the LogDriver will disable CloudWatch, all Rack and App logs will be redirected directly to your Syslog destination, be aware that `convox logs` and `convox rack logs` will not work if CloudWatch is not enabled.
 You must provide `SyslogDestination` when enabling Syslog as `LogDriver`.
 You can create a Rack with:

 ```bash
 $ convox rack install aws -n ${rack-name} LogDriver=Syslog SyslogDestination="tcp+tls://logsX.syslog.com:1234"
 ```

-Or you can set on an existing rack by setting the parameters:
+Or you can set on an existing Rack by setting the parameters:

 ```bash
 $ convox rack params set LogDriver=Syslog SyslogDestination="tcp+tls://logsX.syslog.com:1234"